DeVeNdRa1910/django-notes-app/README.md

-# Simple Notes App for learning Jenkins
+# Simple Notes App for learn Jenkins
 This is a simple notes app built with React and Django.

 ## Requirements